Dialectical Behavior Therapy for Children (DBT-C)

 What is Dialectical Behavior Therapy for Children (DBT-C)?

 DBT-C (Dialectical Behavior Therapy for Children) is a form a DBT specifically created to help children and their parents manage negative emotions, thought patterns, and behaviors that feel overwhelming or uncontrollable.

 Some children may be more sensitive to strong emotions and may feel so overwhelmed that they struggle with daily tasks, relationships, and healthy behavior.
-DBT-C helps children learn to better regulate their their thoughts and feelings by teaching both the child and their parents effective coping skills, problem-solving, and emotion regulation techniques.
+DBT-C helps children learn to better regulate their thoughts and feelings by teaching both the child and their parents effective coping skills, problem-solving, and emotion regulation techniques.